-This policy provides an avenue for students to file complaints related to alleged events or circumstances that are not otherwise covered by specific grievance or appeal policies, including, but not limited to, deceptive trade practices and fraud, as described in NSHE Code Title 4, Chapter 14, Sections 25-27.
-As part of the accreditation process, NSC must have a clear method by which students may file complaints.
-This policy provides a method for students to file complaints that are not explicitly covered by existing campus rules or policies.
+This policy provides an avenue for students to file complaints related to alleged events or circumstances that are not otherwise covered by specific grievance or appeal policies, including, but not limited to, deceptive trade practices and fraud, as described in NSHE Handbook Title 4, Chapter 14, Sections 25-27.

 Complainant: The Student filing a complaint according to this policy.